Melinda’s Journey: A long and winding road . . .

 At this stage of her road trip, Mmmmmelinda—the number of Ms varies given her mood—has returned to her home state of Arizona.
 She and her husband often visit their son, his wife and their Airedale and Westie terriers, who live a few miles beyond the eastern end of Route 66.
 Melinda truly appreciates her precious time that she bestows on her writing, desert gardening, piano lessons and photo-documenting desert high strangeness.
 She’s the founder of Tall Grass Editing CoOp of talented Tucson writers who inspire and edit each other’s work.
 Melinda still meets weekly via FaceTime with her longtime Seattle critique-mates and dearest friends who are writers, of course.

-The Wild Rose Press has contracted Melinda’s award-winning YA paranormal novels, GHOSTLY ACTS and THE HAUNTING OF JOSH WESTON to be released Summer 2018.
+The Wild Rose Press has contracted Melinda’s award-winning YA paranormal novels, GHOSTLY ACTS and THE HAUNTING OF JOSH WESTON released Summer 2018.

 Melinda Rucker Haynes